 Margaret joined Aidan as Art Teacher in 2017, in a convergence of her professional background in both art and childcare.
 She began her art career as a photographer and documentary filmmaker.
 Much of her work involved kids, schools, and nonprofits that work with children.
 She transitioned to working with children full-time as a nanny and found that she loved working one-on-one with young children and helping them to cultivate their self-expression and curiosity.
 She has also worked as a creator of group events, parties, and art workshops for children for 15 years.

-Despite her newness to teaching here, Margaret has been a part of the Aidan community as a caregiver for two Aidan students for six years.
+Margaret has been a part of the Aidan community as a caregiver for two Aidan students for eight years.
 She enjoyed getting involved in their Aidan classrooms and getting to know Aidan's community and the Montessori method.
 She also loves continuing to learn by taking advantage of all the museums and cultural events DC has to offer.
 You can find her taking photographs, reading, booking, crafting new projects, or just walking in the city in her free time.